rod-trent/Copilot-for-Security/Code/GHRepo2CSV/Readme.md

-# GHRepo2CSV.py
+# GHRepo2CSV

-GHRepo2CSV.py is a python script that connects with the GitHub API and converts a repository structure to a .csv file, including file, path, and direct URL.
+GHRepo2CSV is a python script and a PowerShell script that connects with the GitHub API and converts a repository structure to a .csv file, including file, path, and direct URL.

 All you need to do is update the OWNER and REPO values.